Higher Haantjes Brackets and Integrability: Acknowledgement

 \section{Acknowledgement}

+The authors gratefully thank Prof. Y. Kosmann-Schwarzbach for useful discussions.
+Also, P. T. wishes to thank heartily Prof. N. Kamran for a careful reading of the manuscript, discussions and encouragement.
+We also wish to thank the Referees for many helpful suggestions.

-This work has been partly supported by the research project FIS2015-63966, MINECO, Spain, and by the ICMAT Severo Ochoa project SEV-2015-0554 (MINECO).
-P. T. and G. T. are members of the Gruppo Nazionale di Fisica Matematica (GNFM).
+This work has been partly supported by the research project PGC2018-094898-B-I00, MINECO, Spain, and by the ICMAT Severo Ochoa project SEV-2015-0554 (MINECO).
+P. T. is member of the Gruppo Nazionale di Fisica Matematica (GNFM).